 Michael J .
 Murray

-Michael J. Murray is a Research Scholar at the Global Institute for Sustainable Prosperity and Associate Professor of Economics within the Center for Sustainability Studies at Bemidji State University.
+I am an educator and economist at Bemidji State University, Bemidji Minnesota.
+I have been a Research Scholar at the Global Institute for Sustainable Prosperity and Professor of Economics within the Center for Sustainability Studies at Bemidji State University.
 He co-edits the American Review of Political Economy and is the series editor of the Global Institute for Sustainable Prosperity book series at Palgrave Macmillan.

-Murray is the coeditor of four books on the Job Guarantee (Palgrave Macmillan) and numerous book chapters at articles.
+I am the coeditor of four books on the Job Guarantee (Palgrave Macmillan) and numerous book chapters at articles.

-Murray’s research focuses on public policies targeting the dual problems of unemployment and poverty, production theory, structural and technological change, and its impacts on employment.
+My research focuses on public policies targeting the dual problems of unemployment and poverty, production theory, structural and technological change, and its impacts on employment.